Bridget is a long-time cat owner, cat sitter, and cat lover with years of feline research and hands-on experience.

-- The most important thing to know is that only females go into heat.
+Only females go into heat (the technical term is estrus).
 Male cats, on the other hand, smell a female cat in heat and will fight over the right to mate with her.
 However, they do not go into heat themselves.

 Signs That Your Cat Is in Heat

 There are a number of clear signs that your cat or kitten is in heat:

 - Increased vocalization: Suddenly, your cat is a lot louder than usual.
 She may meow day and night, and her vocalizations may even sound closer to yowls or moans.
 This is referred to as "calling," and by doing this, your feline is making her presence known to potential suitors.

 - Rubbing her head or bottom and rolling around: She can't seem to walk by anything without rubbing her head or bottom on it—whether it's the couch, the wall, or your leg.
 She also demonstrates an increased interest in rolling around on the floor.
 All of these behaviors allow her to spread her scent on everything around her, which is another way to attract mates.